pabloripoll/docker-mariadb-10.11/README.md

 Makefiles are often used to automate the process of building and compiling software on Unix-based systems as Linux and macOS.

-*On Windows - I recommend to use Makefile: \
+*To use Makefile on Windows I recommend to follow this post: \
 https://stackoverflow.com/questions/2532234/how-to-run-a-makefile-in-windows*

 Makefile recipies